 With Walmart Pickup, you can order groceries and other items online and pick them up in front of the store.
 That certainly can save time, but it might save you money as well: If you stay in your car, it’s a lot harder to fall prey to impulse buying.

 Savvy shoppers can get the lowest price by comparison shopping Walmart’s in-store prices against Walmart.com.
-For items in-store, Walmart says it will match cheaper prices found on its website (but it doesn’t work the other way around).
+For items in-store, Walmart says it will match cheaper prices found on its website but not if the item is later reduced in price.

-The good thing is that these products come with a 90-day limited warranty.
-Check out Walmart’s Certified Refurbished Electronics.
+The good thing is that these products come with a 90-day minimum warranty.
+Check out the Walmart Restored section online.

 12. Know When To Shop

 Deciding when to shop is about more than just beating the crowds.
-To take advantage of huge sales at Walmart, time your shopping around the periods when prices go down, like Walmart’s Black Friday Deal for Days.
+To take advantage of huge sales at Walmart, time your shopping around the holidays or similar times of the year.

 Walmart might be known for low prices, but not everything there is the best deal you can find.
-Our team at Clark Deals searches the web for the very best discounts and sales at Walmart so you know when you’re getting a deal.
+Our team at Clark Deals searches the web for the very best discounts and sales at Walmart so you know when you’re getting an item for less.

 15. Select Markdown Items